 There are many reasons to like Boston, Mass, even if, like all right thinking peoples, you hate the Red Sox and the Patriots.
 But the one that keeps me coming back is the wondermous cannoli of Boston.
 These are my very favorite dessert of all time.
 I sometimes fantasize about changing the name of this blog to Around the World in 24 Cannoli.

 Mike’s Pastry has the most famous cannoli in Boston, but Isabella took us to Modern Pastry, which she says is better.
 The cannoli are filled fresh and they tasted like ricotta that died, went to heaven, and then was beatified by the Pope.
 As is only proper, our cannoli were paired with a frothy cappuccino.
 We’ll need the energy from the caffeine after all that food.
-We’re about to head to the most beautiful spot in Boston!

 One Day in Boston Itinerary